lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 Complex systems can't be predicted no matter how much humans love to predict, this is why they're great material for the disingenuous.

-In open complex systems nothing behaves according to intuition, and things can have exactly the opposite effect that you predict.
+In open complex systems nothing behaves according to intuition, and things can have completely unexpected consequences.

 An excellent example of this is how [adding lanes to a highway can actually increase congestion](https://www.wired.com/2014/06/wuwt-traffic-induced-demand/) when every fiber of your body makes you think more lanes = less traffic.